binxio/cfn-kong-provider/docs/KongPlugin.md

     "JWT.Issuer" - issuer of the JWT token, defaults to 'admin'.
     "JWT.PrivateKeyParameterName" - parameter store name containing the private key to sign the token with (required).
-    "ServiceToken" - pointing to the function implementing this (required) "Plugin" - object containing all the properties as defined by [add-plugin](https://getkong.org/docs/0.11.x/admin-api/#add-plugin) (required).
+    "ServiceToken" - pointing to the function implementing this (required) "Plugin" - object containing all the properties as defined by Kong add-plugin (required).

+Check out all properties for "Plugin" at [add-plugin](https://getkong.org/docs/0.11.x/admin-api/#add-plugin).

 ## Return values
 With 'Fn::GetAtt' the following values are available: